SovereignCloudStack/standards/Standards/scs-01xx-v1-dns.md

 #### Internal DNS Domain

 The `dns_domain` setting in the global Neutron configuration will act as the default domain name for any ports created by users unless overridden by explicit network or port settings.
-A CSP MAY change this setting freely.
+A CSP MAY choose this setting freely but SHOULD NOT change it after the initial deployment of the cloud.

-### External DNS
+### DNS-as-a-Service

 The following section only applies to SCS clouds which include the DNS service Designate and offer its functionality and API to customers.